NuGet/NuGetDocs/NuGet.Docs/Contribute/Ecosystem.md

 # An Overview of the NuGet Ecosystem
 First introduced in 2010, NuGet has been around for a few years now and many people and organizations are starting to realize that NuGet presents a great opportunity to improve and automate different aspects of the development processes.
 Because the NuGet project is open source under a permissive [Apache v2 license](http://choosealicense.com/licenses/apache/), other projects can leverage NuGet and companies can build support for it in their products.
 Whether for open source projects or enterprise application development, NuGet plus the ever-growing set of applications built on and around NuGet, provide a broad selection of tools for improving your software development process.

-All of these projects are able to innovate for the same reason that has allowed NuGet to innovate - you.
-As such, please contribute to these projects just as you contribute to NuGet by reporting defects and new feature ideas, providing feedback, and writing documentation.
+All of these projects are able to innovate for the same reason that has allowed NuGet to innovate - You.
+As such, please contribute to these projects just as you contribute to NuGet by reporting defects and new feature ideas, providing feedback, writing documentation, and contributing code where possible.

 ## Outercurve Foundation Projects
 The NuGet project provides a free, open source package management system for the Microsoft development platform and consists out of a few client tools ([NuGet Command Line](http://docs.nuget.org/docs/reference/command-line-reference) and (NuGet Visual Studio Extension)[http://visualstudiogallery.msdn.microsoft.com/27077b70-9dad-4c64-adcf-c7cf6bc9970c?SRC=Home]), as well as the set of services that comprise the [official NuGet Gallery](http://www.nuget.org).
 Combined, these form the NuGet project which is governed by the [Outercurve Foundation](http://www.outercurve.org/) and is a part of the ASP.NET Open Source Gallery.